Effective date: May 29, 2026

 We may serve advertisements, and also allow third-party ad networks, including third-party ad servers, ad agencies, ad technology vendors and research firms, to serve advertisements through the Services.
 These advertisements may be targeted to users who fit certain general profile categories or display certain preferences or behaviors ("Interest-Based Ads").
 Information for Interest-Based Ads (including Personal Data) may be provided to us by you, or derived from the usage patterns of particular users on the Services and/or services of third parties.
 Such information may be gathered through tracking users' activities across time and unaffiliated properties, including when you leave the Services.
 To accomplish this, we or our service providers may deliver Cookies, including a file (known as a "web beacon") from an ad network to you through the Services.
 Web beacons allow ad networks to provide anonymized, aggregated auditing, research and reporting for us and for advertisers.
 Web beacons also enable ad networks to serve targeted advertisements to you when you visit other websites.
 Web beacons allow ad networks to view, edit or set their own Cookies on your browser, just as if you had requested a web page from their site.

 We seek to protect your Personal Data from unauthorized access, use and disclosure using appropriate physical, technical, organizational and administrative security measures based on the type of Personal Data and how we are processing that data.
 You should also help protect your data by appropriately selecting and protecting your password and/or other sign-on mechanism; limiting access to your computer or device and browser; and signing off after you have finished accessing your account.
 Although we work to protect the security of your account and other data that we hold in our records, please be aware that no method of transmitting data over the internet or storing data is completely secure.
+In the event of a security breach, we will notify impacted individuals and the relevant authority if required by applicable law.

 We retain Personal Data about you for as long as necessary to provide you with our Services or to perform our business or commercial purposes for collecting your Personal Data.
 When establishing a retention period for specific categories of data, we consider who we collected the data from, our need for the Personal Data, why we collected the Personal Data, and the sensitivity of the Personal Data.
 In some cases we retain Personal Data for longer, if doing so is necessary to comply with our legal obligations, resolve disputes or collect fees owed, or is otherwise permitted or required by applicable law, rule or regulation.
 We may further retain information in an anonymous or aggregated form where that information would not identify you personally.